-After trying various things to clear my skin such as dietary changes, face care and supplements.
-I became impatient and decided to go to a dermatologist for further advice, thinking laser treatment may be an option.
+After trying various things to clear my skin such as dietary changes, skincare and supplements.
+I became impatient and decided to go to a dermatologist for further advice, with a view that perhaps laser treatment might be an option.
 Makeup free and feeling extremely vulnerable, I entered the dermatologist’s office.
 I remember barely being able to look him in the eye and feeling highly uncomfortable.
 He quickly dismissed my idea regarding laser treatment and suggested that I consider taking a medication called Accutane (Roaccutane in Europe) but most people use the term Accutane so I’m going to use it for now.

 About a month to six weeks after starting Accutane my skin began to clear.
 By the end of the five and a half months, I couldn’t believe that I had clear skin!
 Thinking about it now, I had been more ‘run down’ and tired than usual whilst on the medication but hadn’t thought much of it.

 Originally, I had imagined that I might have travelled for a year or so before returning to England but this was not to be.
 I became extremely ill whilst away!
-Symptoms began appearing early on and the severity kept increasing.
+Symptoms began appearing early soon after arriving and the severity kept increasing.
 I’ll condense the story for now but basically I managed to hang on twelve weeks before having to book an urgent flight home.
 I looked pale and sickly, was extremely fatigued, had joint pain and was losing fistfuls of hair!
 Perhaps the most striking out of them all was how anxious I had suddenly become.
-I remember Skyping my mum, sitting on the bathroom floor of our Peruvian hostel in floods of tears.
+I remember video calling my mum, sitting on the bathroom floor of our Peruvian hostel in floods of tears.

 I was not OK, I was not OK at all!

 After I left Sophie, the journey became more difficult.
 Anxiety seemed to surround me like a swarm of bees I couldn’t escape from.
 I had never experienced this feeling in my life!
 It felt like everything was too intense; both colours and noise, like the volume was louder than usual and every little sound was magnified.
 My heart felt as though it was racing, a little like a restless butterfly flapping its wings.
 Sometimes this would get worse, and I felt as though my heart was going to fall out of my chest.
-Whilst this was happening, my breathing felt restricted as though there was a heavy weight on top of me and no matter how hard I tried I couldn’t get enough oxygen in to my body.
-Thoughts raced in my head, as though I was constantly trying to calm them, silence them but could not reach them.
+Whilst this was happening, my breathing felt restricted as though there was a heavy weight on top of me and no matter how hard I tried I couldn’t get enough oxygen into my body.
+Thoughts raced inside my head; I was constantly trying to calm them, silence them, but could not reach them.